aperium/Primal-to-Fluidigm/README.md

 ## Workflow Summary

 1. Clustering of homologs
-   1. Generate a list of genomic sequences as fasta files
+   1. Generate a list of genomic sequences as fasta files.
-   2. Submit to Clustal$\Omega$
+   2. Submit to Clustal Omega.
+   3. Use tree to group highly related sequences.
+   4. Each group or ungrouped individual sequences get their own fasta files.
+2. Primer generation
+   1. Submit each fasta file to primal scheme with desired parameters
+   2.

 ## TODO